dazuma/toys/toys/docs/guide.md

       flag :warnings, "-W[VAL]", desc: "Enable warnings"
     end

-Flag groups may have a "type" that specifies constraints on the flags contained in the group.
+Flag groups can have a "type" that specifies constraints on the flags contained in the group.
 Flags in a simple group like the above are ordinary optional flags.
-However, you may specify that flags in the group are required using the `all_required` directive:
+However, you can specify that flags in the group are required using the `all_required` directive:

     all_required desc: "Login flags (all required)" do